ChepleBob30/Targeted-Vector/README.md

 - What platforms will Targeted Vector support?

-    *I will support macOS and Windows.
-If I have enough time, I will also support Linux.*
+    *I will support macOS and Windows.*

 - What is the development status of Targeted Vector?

     *Targeted Vector is currently in the development phase (beta stage).*

-- When can the installation program be provided?

-    *I will provide .dmg (macOS installer) and.msi (Windows installer) at the end of the development stage.*

 - What languages will the Targeted Vector support?